saketrule/RapidRelease/README.md

 # RapidRelease
 The RapidRelease dataset, a dataset of high-release frequency open-source projects.

+The dataset found here will be published in MSR 2019 conference as a dataset paper.
+Preprint can be found [here](https://github.com/saketrule/RapidRelease/blob/master/rapidrelease_msr_final_preprint%20(1).pdf).

 --------------------------
 The dataset is hosted on Zenodo [here](https://zenodo.org/record/2561335).